At their core, LLM evals are composed of three pieces:

 package.
 This step compares Claude’s solutions against the reference

 solution using another model.
-That score is either 1
+That score is either I

-generated the final response as the model to score solutions.
+same model that generated the final response as the model to score

 Hold up, though—we’re using an LLM to generate responses to questions, and then using the LLM to grade those responses?